-- Maintain and update the list of special status species. - Identify habitats of special status species as necessary. - Continue surveys of Odonates, reptiles, amphibians, SGCNs.
+- Maintain and update the list of special status species. - Conduct surveys and identify habitats of special status species as necessary.

 Migratory Birds

 Songbird surveys have been conducted annually from April - August at BNL since the year 2000.
 Monitoring involves recording ambient weather conditions at the beginning and end of each of the seven routes, and counting the number of individuals of each species heard or seen during a five-minute period at each point on the route.
 Points are spaced approximately 300 meters apart to prevent overlap of counts from point to point.
 To date, 131 species of birds have been detected at BNL.
 See Table 2 for a list of species documented on site.